 It’s summer!
-I often don’t have time during the school year to do much more than post a few tweets about what’s going, but I wanted to post a 4-post series in this summer about what’s been going on during this strange pandemic year.
+I often don’t have time during the school year to do much more than post a few tweets about what’s going, but I wanted to post this summer about what’s been going on during this strange pandemic year.
 This is the first installment.

 Shifting zooarchaeology methods online